JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 CPTSD.
 She's often out of town with Raphael.

-Raphael: Usually out of town.
-The Very few times he visits, the nature of his relationships with Alicia and Laura is revealed.
-He treats Alicia with kindness but a pinch of rivalry, yet pity.
-He bosses Laura around and Laura gleefuly complies - Laura's in full control of Raphael and she's well aware.

 ????: Runs the Weapons and Armor shop.
 A stub.

 Geraldo: Runs the Auction house, where one can buy rare, unidentified items.
 His quests are asinine and rarely worth the trouble.

-Yoshio: Another summoner.
+Yukio: Another summoner.
 At some point during the game, the both of you fight.

 Daphne: Found on the 4th floor of the dungeon. ????